-50% of organizations include security and vulnerability testing in their OSS contribution practices.
+50% of organizations include Security and vulnerability testing in their OSS contribution practices.

-50% of respondents agree that OSS use would increase with better understanding of the proposition of OSS.
+50% of respondents agree that OSS use would increase with better understanding of the

 45% (up 10% from last year) agree that AI/ML is important to the future of the industry.

-Cross-industry collaboration, industry standards, and open data are the top areas of financial services that can benefit from open source.
+Cross-industrv collaboration, industry standards, and open data are the top areas of financial services that can benefit from open source.